mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/windows-wsl.md

 ### Troubleshooting:

 1. If you see an error like `the input device is not a TTY.
-If you are using mintty, try prefixing the command with 'winpty'`.
-Reinstall git for windows and make sure you choose `Use Windows' default console window` instead of `Use MinTTY`.
+If you are using mintty, try prefixing the command with 'winpty'`, then reinstall Git for Windows and make sure you choose **Use Windows' default console window** instead of **Use MinTTY**.

 2. The LDAP docker container is sometimes slow to start.
 If you see the following message, either increase the wait time in the make file or run `make run` twice in a row.